Excel Views & Display Settings: Your Window to Data Mastery

 The Three Views

-graph TD A[Normal View] -->|Default editing| B[Endless scroll] C[Page Layout] -->|Print preview| D[Shows page breaks & margins] E[Page Break Preview] -->|Adjust breaks| F[Blue lines show pages]
+graph TD A["Normal View"] -->|Default editing| B["Endless scroll"] C["Page Layout"] -->|Print preview| D["Shows page breaks & margins"] E["Page Break Preview"] -->|Adjust breaks| F["Blue lines show pages"]

 Simple Example

-- Click View → Page Layout
+- Click View β Page Layout

 - See headers, footers, page numbers

-- Notice the white “page” with gray margins
+- Notice the white βpageβ with gray margins

 - What you see = What you print!